DonCharisma/odrobian/README.md

 I, and I imagine some others may (still) want to use this software, so I have retrieved as best I can the latest files from WayBackMachine (archive.org) and uploaded them here. ( Using https://github.com/hartator/wayback-machine-downloader , along with some hours of filling in gaps with manual wget commands and a nice wayback-downloader script that uses wget - https://gist.github.com/lazanet/872f88c9874e4a7a78fd )

 Of particular use is the OS images, and the "oh-utils", and the documentation.
 Oh-utils can be used to control CPU speed, infra-red, zram and some other stuff.
+And, there's quite a lot of packages and enhancements for Debian on Odroid.

 More info on Odrobian - https://forum.odroid.com/viewtopic.php?t=18771

 # Odrobian OS Images

-Due to github filesize limits, some images have been split into a .rar container, and you will therefore need to use rar software in order to obtain the orginal .xz file. ( rar and unrar packages are available free from the Debian repository )
+Due to github filesize limits, some images have been split into a multiple .rar files, and you will therefore need to use rar software in order to extract the orginal .xz file. ( rar and unrar packages are available free from the Debian repository using apt-get )

 Refer to the ./images folder for Odrobian images